lowderchris/setup-OS/README.md

 After having re-installed and moved computing machines so many times, I’ve almost got the hang of re-installing applications and bits of code.
 To make this a bit simpler, and to share this information for anyone else who might be interested, I’ve compiled this into a guide.
 This guide will end up changing and evolving with time, a sort of living document.

-The script residing in this directory will attempt to automate some of these install tasks.

 ## System settings

 Right off the bat, there are a few changes I always make to some macOS defaults that suit my uses a bit better.
 First of all, change the screenshot format to use PNG, and change the default save location to the ~/Downloads/ folder.
 I know this might be sacrilidge, but I keep my Desktop absolutely empty.